AUSTRALIAN Notary Public, Apostille service and South African Commissioner of Oaths

 - Relationship Registration documents

-We also assist with apostille and authentications: preparing and submitting an application to DFAT (Department of Foreign Affairs and Trade) for Apostille or Authentication, obtaining Apostille or Authentication and providing the same to the client or as directed.
+We also assist with speedy apostille and authentications: preparing and submitting an application to DFAT (Department of Foreign Affairs and Trade) for Apostille or Authentication, obtaining Apostille or Authentication and providing the same to the client or as directed.

-Scale of Fees Recommended by the Society of Notaries of New South Wales Inc. Effective 1 January 2024: https://notarynsw.org.au/recommended-fees/ (*DFAT fees in addition)
+Scale of Fees Recommended by the Society of Notaries of New South Wales Inc. Effective 1 February 2025: https://notarynsw.org.au/recommended-fees/ (*DFAT fees in addition)

 Phillip can also act as Commissioner of Oaths for documents for South Africa.
 If you are a South African in Australia, Phillip Silver can also save you a long trip to the South African High Commission Canberra.
 According to section 8(b) of the South African Justices of the Peace and Commissioners of Oaths Act 16 of 1963, a South African commissioner of oaths may commission a document outside of South Africa for use in South Africa (this includes powers of attorney and affidavits for property transfers and court proceeding)